Yifu-Tian/Yifu-Tian/README.md

 Currently, I am working in [FAST Lab@Zhejiang University](http://zju-fast.com/) for gap year.

-**I am actively seeking for PhD positions!
+**I am actively seeking for a PhD position!
 Feel free to reach me if you are interested in me!**

 🙌 Interests: UAV, learning-based planning, motion planning, and diffusion model.

+😃 Miscs: Hiking, Gym, Reading(history), and Badminton.

 📫 How to reach me: yifutian@link.cuhk.edu.cn